Drug & alcohol rehab services for the armed forces

 Call us today on 0800 500 3129

 Whatever the nature or the circumstances of alcohol and drug addiction in the Armed Forces, many of its members feel a sense of isolation in their suffering and it is extremely difficult for them to seek out any sort of professional help.
-For this reason Cassiobury Court has established a confidential helpline for Armed Forces members to ring and seek help for their drug or alcohol addiction.
+For this reason, Cassiobury Court has established a confidential helpline for Armed Forces members to ring and seek help for their drug or alcohol addiction.
 You can contact the team today on 0800 500 3129 for more assistance.
 An Admissions Manager will run you through our initial assessment questionnaire.

 Cassiobury Court has successfully helped hundreds of Armed Forces servicemen and women alike since our rehabilitation centre was established over fifteen years ago.
-Our rehabilitation centre nested in the beautiful Hertfordshire countryside is recognised for its excellent detoxification and rehabilitation service and we are recognised by all major insurers.
+Our rehabilitation centre nestled in the beautiful Hertfordshire countryside is recognised for its excellent detoxification and rehabilitation service and we are recognised by all major insurers.
 Your anonymity will be assured and a full aftercare service will be implemented to ensure your long term recovery success is maximised.